XuewenWangUGA/StrPhaser/README.md

 ## Version history

-v1.1: add a option -b for optimized STR construction with user given values, default 3.
+v1.1: add an option -b for the optimized STR construction with user given values, default 3.

-v1.0 1st official release
+v1.0: 1st official release

 ## License
 The tool is under the Lesser General Public License v2.1.
 Free to distribute and improve.
 Free for all academic and educational purposes.
 A license is needed to be obtained from us for any industrial and any other purposes.
 Please contact us.